Nausea (band)

 Nausea was an American crust punk band from New York City, active from 1985 to 1992.
-They are cited as a notable band in the first wave of crust punk.
+They are cited as a seminal band in the U.S. Anarcho-punk movement, and belong to the second-wave of Anarcho-punk.

-Prior to Nausea, guitarist Victor Dominicis played in the hardcore punk bands Hellbent and Sacrilege.
+Prior to Nausea, guitarist Victor Dominicis played in the hardcore punk bands Hellbent, Sacrilege, and Reagan Youth.
+Female vocalist Amy Miret was married to Agnostic Front vocalist Roger Miret until splitting up, and they have one child together.
 Nausea were involved in the New York City Lower East Side squatting community.
-Their earlier sound with singers Amy Miret and Neil Robinson was in the vein of hardcore punk.
-After Robinson's departure, he was replaced by Al Long and the band began to experiment with darker, metal influences.
-Robinson went on to form the bands Jesus Crust and Final Warning, as well as start Tribal War Records.
+Their earlier sound with singers Amy Miret and Neil Robinson was in the vein of hardcore punk, with influences such as Crass, Discharge, Black Sabbath, and Amebix.
+After Robinson's departure, he was replaced by Al Long and the band began to experiment with heavier metal influences, such as Slayer.
+Robinson went on to form the bands Jesus Crust and Final Warning, as well as starting Tribal War Records.

 Lyrics and musical style

 Nausea's apocalyptic lyrics and artwork were influenced by the sociopolitical issues of the day, such as the Reagan Administration, the US-USSR Cold War, and threats of nuclear war with the USSR.
 Nausea focused on topics such as environmentalism, human extinction, pollution, and animal rights.

 Nausea progressed from having a very Discharge styled hardcore punk sound, to in its later years with new singer Al Long, having a more dark and metallic sound, similar to UK bands like Amebix and Axegrinder.
-The band broke new ground for the emerging crust punk genre, flirting with doom metal, d-beat, noise rock and sludge.
+The band broke new ground for the emerging crust punk genre, and are seen as being prototypical of the genre.

-Band member John John Jesse describes their music by citing bands such as Discharge, Black Sabbath, Slayer, and Pink Floyd as influences.
 In their formative years, the founding members were compelled by the political and social messages that the band Crass would use to drive their music; their lyrics reflected their views on feminism, anti-racism, class conflict, and the opposition against war.